gbo999/Computer-Vision-for-Aquaculture-Monitoring-Robot/README.md

 ## Overview

-This repository contains algorithms and tools developed for automated counting and measurement of aquatic organisms (specifically crayfish exuviae) for aquaculture monitoring systems.
+This repository contains specialized algorithms and tools developed for automated counting and measurement of aquatic organisms (specifically crayfish exuviae) for aquaculture monitoring systems.
 The project implements computer vision and machine learning techniques to automate previously manual monitoring processes.

+## Core Components

+The repository is organized around two primary algorithmic pillars:

+### 1. Counting Algorithms
+Detection and counting of organisms in underwater imagery:
+- Object detection using YOLOv8 architecture
+- Specialized filtering to remove false positives
+- Tracking across video frames for consistent counts

+### 2. Measurement Algorithms
+Accurate size determination of detected organisms:
+- Image segmentation to isolate individual organisms
+- Keypoint detection for dimensional analysis
+- Calibrated measurement with distortion correction
+- Statistical analysis of size distributions

+These components work together in an integrated pipeline that processes raw imagery and produces quantitative data for ecological monitoring.

 ## Features